Exploring Telemedicine

 You wake up feeling unwell, needing to schedule a doctor’s appointment.
 Instead of having to wait days for an appointment, you could have a doctor’s visit in a matter of minutes, right from the comfort of your own home.
 This is the power of telemedicine, a revolutionary topic in healthcare.

 With state and federal regulations in mind, telemedicine is legitimate.
-Providers must be licensed in the same state where the patient is located, to provide quality care.
+Providers must be licensed in the same state where the patient is located to provide quality care.
 Virtual care through a screen sets limits on what a provider can and cannot do, so prescribing or diagnosing a patient is often limited to certain circumstances.
-Recently, I had to schedule an appointment immediately for a cold.
-The doctor explained that the call would be recorded for quality purposes.
 Telemedicine programs are still required to protect patient’s health information under HIPAA.
-Although the availability of telemedicine is dependable on the healthcare provider, and insurance plan, patients under the Medicaid program are eligible to receive care through telemedicine.
+Although the availability of telemedicine is dependable on the healthcare provider and insurance plan, patients under the Medicaid program are eligible to receive care through telemedicine.
 However, most people today are unaware that telemedicine exists.

 Currently, telemedicine is a fast way to consult with the doctor; however, fast does not mean the best option.
 The boundaries only allow for a patient to speak to their doctor about symptoms, show an injury, or simply have a conversation.
 The doctor cannot reach through the phone and check the patient’s heart rate.
 Telemedicine is constantly changing, and can be more effective as technology develops.
 There are many areas in the world that do not have access to doctors, and often people have to drive hours to reach one.
 Improving internet access and investing in infrastructure can allow for more areas to have access to telemedicine services.
 Imagine you have to miss your appointment, and cancellation requires you to pay a fee.
 Instead of paying the fee, you can have the appointment virtually.